Welcome to the Shopping ads Policy centre

 - Bank and investment account numbers

-- National identity, pension, social security, tax ID, health care, or driver's license number
+- National identity, pension, national insurance, tax ID, healthcare or driving licence number

-Google doesn't want users to feel misled by the content promoted in Shopping ads, and that means being upfront, honest and providing them with the information that they need to make informed decisions.
+Google doesn't want users to feel misled by the content promoted in Shopping ads.
+That means being upfront and honest while providing them with the information that they need to make informed decisions.
 For this reason, we don't allow the following:

-- promotions that prompt users to initiate a purchase, download or other commitment without first providing all relevant information and obtaining the user's explicit consent
+- Promotions that prompt users to initiate a purchase, download or other commitment without first providing all of the relevant information and obtaining the user's explicit consent

-For that reason, we allow promotion of the content below, but on a limited basis.
-These promotions may not show to every user in every location, and merchants may need to meet additional requirements before their ads are eligible to run.
-Note that not all products, features, or networks are able to support this restricted content.
+For that reason, we allow promotion of the content below but on a limited basis.
+These promotions may not be shown to every user in every location and merchants may need to meet additional requirements before their ads are eligible to run.
+Note that not all products, features or networks are able to support this restricted content.

 Google restricts the promotion of the following types of adult-orientated content:

 - Adult merchandise

 - Images containing exposed skin and nudity